The Higher Mortals: Plot synopsis

 One of the inner-city children, Clint (played by Glen Mead) seems to blend into the school environment (he is seen reading right-wing newspapers such as The Sun, The Times and the Daily Mail) and is little heard from in the film's later stages.
 However, the other inner-city children develop a plot to burn the school down, which they trick some of the girls into participating in.
 On the day that education secretary Mrs Fry (who somewhat resembles the then government minister Virginia Bottomley) arrives to speak at the school's Speech Day, she is kidnapped by the inner-city children and tells them, incorrectly, that she will announce that the scheme of sending inner-city children to Crabbe College was a pointless waste of time and that the school was outmoded anyway.

 At Speech Day, Mrs Fry actually says that it had been a great success, had secured the school's future and had justified the government's cutbacks in public funding.
 At this point, the plot to burn the school down (using petrol among other things) is put into action.
 In a powerful sequence, the headmistress is seen talking about "this still undeniably great country" as part of the school is already in flames.

-Jason and Wayne are both killed in their getaway car after one of them lights a cigarette while his hands are still covered in petrol.
+Jason and Wayne are both killed in their getaway car after Jason, well versed in chemistry, hands his brother a cigarette to light while Wayne's hands are still covered in petrol.
 The film ends with Vicky saying that Crabbe College had been so badly damaged that it was closed down, with its pupils going to other schools.
 She herself had transferred to the comprehensive school that Hayley had come from, and she concludes by commenting that "I learnt that prize day that there could be no poetry for Jason and Wayne, and that ideals such as ours in the Higher Mortals had almost been abandoned.
 My education had begun."